Lots of passionate words but nobody's there: Understanding irritation and fury in relationships

-Sometimes something or someone will trigger that information and out it all comes in a passion, but still out of your awareness.
+Sometimes something or someone will trigger that information, and out it all comes in a passion.
+But it's still out of your awareness.
 You start speaking, reacting and acting like yourself or someone else from another time in your life... and you don't know it.
 You hurtle on without control.
 This is what "acting out" means.
 You are acting out your unconscious without conscious awareness.

 If you do this almost routinely with another person, it's possible that you trigger something similar in them.
 They "act out" a section of their inner life that is a match for yours.